Are There any Silver Linings Within Bipolar?

-Are there any silver linings within bipolar disorder?
+Are there any silver linings within bipolar?

-If I could wave a magic wand and be healed of bipolar disorder, I would wave it without a second’s thought.
-Some people say they would miss the highs, some say they couldn't live without the creativity and drive that the illness sometimes brings.
-I am not like those people.
-I would rid myself of this illness in a heartbeat if I had the magic want.
+I would rid myself of this illness in a heartbeat if I had a magic wand.
 Alas, I don’t have such a wand.
-However, rather than be beaten down by one of life's challenges, after many years I have come to the conclusion that challenges are a part of being human.
+However, rather than be beaten down by one of life's challenges, I have come to the conclusion that challenges are a part of being human.
+We don't seem to be able to escape them.
 They seem to be built into the fabric of life.
 So, for me, it has been about doing my best to face up to the challenges which life throws at me.
 We may not desire them, but very few of us escape them.
 In this blog I would like to share a list of traits that have developed from the challenges that bipolar disorder has thrown my way.

 Courage: